jfairch81/Jude_Harry_Project/README.md

 - 2 inch PVC pipe             <img src="Media/IMG_4181.jpg" width="200" height="200">
 - Spark plug                  <img src="Media/IMG_4183.jpg" width="200" height="200">
 - 2-4 inch Coupler            <img src="Media/IMG_4186.jpg" width="200" height="200">

+### Potential Issues

+Currently, We're three weeks out from the end of school.
+We are almost fully done with the building of the Potato Cannon, and we 3d printed a part so we can put the Pi in the Cannon.
+Our potato cannon currently is made out of 2 inch PVC on the barrel, and that might not be big enough to fit our Pi, as we 3d printed a spud and it fits but with the wiring it might not.
+We're contemplating whether moving to 3 inch PVC on the barrel will also be better.

+Another one of our potential problems stems from the fact that since an explosion is happening in the cannon, the PVC may not withstand the blast.
+Whether that be heat, or when it is shot it might break.
+We plan on testing later this week to determine if this is fact or not.